Wendy Gilbert: "New Regulatory Functions for Ancient RNA-Modifying Enzymes"

 Wendy Gilbert, Professor of Biology, MIT

 The proteins of a cell are the primary determinants of cellular form and function.
-Regulation of the proteome is therefore the ultimate goal of signaling pathways that connect cell physiology to internal and external environmental cues.
-We study the molecular mechanisms and physiological functions of translational control of gene expression using genome-wide translation state profiling, molecular genetics, and biochemistry.
+Wendy Gilbert, professor of biology at MIT, examines how regulation of the proteome is therefore the ultimate goal of signaling pathways that connect cell physiology to internal and external environmental cues.
+Her studies focus on the molecular mechanisms and physiological functions of translational control of gene expression using genome-wide translation state profiling, molecular genetics, and biochemistry.